 Mobile phone screen showing appsAustralia's telecommunications landscape is undergoing a significant change with the impending switch-off of 3G (or third generation) mobile technology services.
 In 2019, the country's major telecommunications companies, Telstra, Optus, and Vodafone, announced their plans to retire their 3G networks to make way for the faster and more efficient 4G and 5G services.

-The switch-off, set to take place later this year and in the second half of 2024, will affect many Australian consumers and businesses.
+The switch-off, which began in 2023 and will finish in late 2024, will affect many Australian consumers and businesses.
 As can be seen below, the big networks are all planning different switch off dates.

 3G needs to be replaced with new standards